Raviteja-Ainampudi/Greenphire-Code-Assesment/README.md

 # Greenphire-Code-Assesment

+Programming Language - Python 2.7

+IDE Used - Spyder

-Message - To make it look legible and for easy grasping I have used additional whitespaces in the code.
+Message - To make the code look legible and to grasp easily, I have used additional whitespaces in the code.